toddhgardner/monitoring-core-web-vitals/README.md

-# monitoring-core-web-vitals
+# Monitoring Core Web Vitals

-Example website that monitors Core Web Vital measurements
+This is an example project for showing how to implement a basic performance monitoring script to capture Core Web Vitals.